Nikorastorm/Nikorastorm/README.md

  I may not befriend you if you're a VERY dry chatter, unfortunately - I try my best to be very expressive through my text and I just get a lil bored talking to people constantly saying "k" 'n shit

  I don't mind people taking inspiration from my skins!
 Please do not copy directly from my skins - I don't make big deals out of it, but I will perma hide you.
 I put lots of time and care into my skins and it does kinda bum me out to see someone yoinking it.
-I do have lots of very low-effort skins as well; I don't mind people taking those at all since I don't gaf about them lmao

  Do not use weird sexual humor/teases with me, especially if we just met.
 Same goes for venting and oversharing.
 </details>